 Demographic questionnaire: Participants were requested to provide information regarding their age and gender.

 Sleep-Smartphone Hygiene Questionnaire (SSHQ): This questionnaire contains 10 Likert-type scale items, ranging from 1 (never) to 5 (always), based on elaboration of two items from the Sleep Hygiene Index (Mastin, Bryson, & Corwyn, 2006).
-The items examine the habits associated with smartphone use in the sleeping environment prior to bedtime, in the middle of the night, or in the early morning (e.g., “I sleep with my smartphone in the bedroom”, “I scroll on my smartphone while I'’m in bed before I fall asleep”, “I check my smartphone during the night”).
-Scores across these items were averaged to create a sleep-smartphone hygiene score for each participant, with a high score indicating behavioral habits that impair sleep hygiene.
+The items examine the habits associated with smartphone use in the sleeping environment prior to bedtime, in the middle of the night, or in the early morning (e.g., “I sleep with my smartphone in the bedroom,” “I scroll on my smartphone while I’m in bed before I fall asleep,” “I check my smartphone during the night”).
+Scores across these items were averaged to create a SSH score for each participant, with a high score indicating behavioral habits that impair sleep hygiene.
 Reliability of the questionnaire for the current sample was acceptable (Cronbach’s alpha = .71).

 The Fear of Missing Out Scale (FoMOs; Przybylski et al., 2013) comprises 10 items (e.g., “I get anxious when I don’t know what my friends are up to”) presented on a 5-point Likert-type scale, ranging from 1 (not at all true of me) to 5 (extremely true of me).
 Item scores were averaged to give an overall score of 1–5.
 Cronbach’s alpha reliability coefficient for the current sample was .85.